WhaleOps/air2phin/docs/start.rst

     # Covert all *.py file Airflow DAG directory
     airphin convert ~/airflow/dags

-Same as `single file`_, the converted result in the same directory as source file, with stem suffix :code:`-airphin` to marked.
+Same as `single file`_, the converted result in the same directory as source file, with stem suffix :code:`-airphin` (by default, also support :doc:`inplace migrate <howto/migrate-inplace>`) to marked.

 If you want to deep dive into the CLI, please check the :doc:`cli` section.